 - To keep the call alive without any interruption under the low quality of the connection.
 Adaptive bit-rate is the solution to this problem.

 - Establishing one-to-many or many-to-many communication.

 - Scaling number of players up to high numbers.

 - Having extra features like saving the video call.

 WebRTC in Ant Media Server

-Ant Media Server supports most of the common media streaming protocols like RTMP, HLS and of course WebRTC.
+Ant Media Server supports most of the common media streaming protocols like RTMP, HLS, and of course WebRTC.
 Actually, Ant Media Server is one of the best WebRTC servers on the planet.
-Ant Media Server provides all of the features listed in above.
+Ant Media Server provides all of the features listed above.
 Ant Media Server is able to provide WebRTC publishing latency as low as ~0.2 seconds.
-If you like to experience Real Time Video Streaming, then you need to arrange a demo from Ultra Low Latency Adaptive Live Streaming Server from Ant Media,
+If you like to experience Real-Time Video Streaming, then you need to arrange a demo from Ultra-Low Latency Adaptive Live Streaming Server from Ant Media,